redhat-cop/aap_utilities/roles/aap_setup_download/README.md

 ------------

 You will need a Red Hat Ansible Automation Platform (AAP, hence the name) subscription.
-Once this is a given, you will be able to create yourself an offline token
+Once this is a given, you will be able to create yourself an offline token at [https://access.redhat.com/management/api/](https://access.redhat.com/management/api/) (see [Getting started with Red Hat APIs](https://access.redhat.com/articles/3626371) for details).

 Role Variables
 --------------